jgalsku/GettingAndCleaningDataCourseProject/CodeBook.md

 - An identifier of the subject who carried out the experiment

 **AVERAGE FEATURE VARIABLES** (66 columns)
-- Our data (step5table.txt) includes the AVERAGE per ACTIVITY per SUBJECT for each feature variable which described the mean (mean()) and standard deviation (std()) of each XYZ signal of each measurement.
+- The dataset includes the AVERAGE per ACTIVITY per SUBJECT for each feature variable which described the mean (mean()) and standard deviation (std()) of each XYZ signal of each measurement.

 ## Transformations